-If you are experiencing anti-social behaviour or harassment, please contact Customer Services on 020 3535 3535 or report it ONLINE.
-You can also report ASB in person or by writing to us.
+Call us on 020 3535 3535 or report it online.
+You can also report ASB in person at our offices or by writing to us.

 High: 1 working day

-These cases include drug-dealing, criminal activity involving violence or assault, racial and all hate related harassment, serious damage to property, hate related incidents and abusive graffiti.
+In cases including drug-dealing, criminal activity involving violence or assault, domestic abuse, racial and hate-related harassment, serious damage to property, hate-related incidents and abusive graffiti.

-These cases include allegations of aggressive or abusive behaviour, frequent loud noise and non-abusive graffiti.
-This also includes allegations of breaches of tenancy conditions such as pet nuisance, untidy gardens, litter, car repairs and so on.
+In cases including allegations of aggressive or abusive behaviour, frequent loud noise and non-abusive graffiti.
+This also includes allegations of other breaches of tenancy conditions.